cherise215/cherise215.github.io/_pages/vacancies.md

 University of Sheffield is ranked as top 10 in the UK for research in relevant AI/CV/NLP/ML/Complexity areas [CSRanking](https://csrankings.org/#/index?ai&vision&mlmining&nlp&act&uk).

-The application for the PhD program (25/26) is closed.
-We may have vacancies for (26/27).
-Please contact me in late November.
+The application for the PhD program (26/27) is open.
+We may 1 fully funded PhD position (26/27): [Multi-modal Understanding of Human Heart (S3.5-COM-CChen2)](https://www.findaphd.com/phds/project/multi-modal-understanding-of-human-heart-s3-5-com-cchen2/?p188965)

 - How to apply:
     - Please send me your CV (grade, ranking, research experience included), transcripts, **first-authored** papers/thesis (please merge all into one single file) and other supporting materials (such as slides to show your research experience, or github website to show your past projects), to **enquiry.ai4health@gmail.com**.
-Please quote "[PHD_AI4Health] - Your Current Programme – Name-You Preferred Starting Date".
-E.g, "[PHD_AI4Health] - MSc-University of Sheffield–Chen Chen-2025 Spring" in your email subject.
+Please quote “[S3.5-COM-CChen2] - Your Current Programme – Name”.
+E.g, “[S3.5-COM-CChen2] - MSc-University of XXX–Chen Chen” in your email subject.

-    - Due to the high volume of emails I receive, emails without strictly having this quote in the subject title may be automatically classified as spam and ignored.
+Due to the high volume of emails I receive, emails without strictly having this quote in the subject title may be automatically classified as spam and ignored.
 So please help me to catch up your email.
 I am sorry that it is difficult to provide feedback to every applicant.
-Only shortlisted candidates will be noticed (usually within 1-2 weeks, you will receive my response asking you to fill a Google form for the next step).
-Please understand that failing to receive my response does not reflect your qualifications or potential for other PhD programs.
+Only shortlisted candidates will be notified.

 # Others Scholarships